 - Sports Skills (activities that incorporate hand eye coordination, reaching, squatting, balance)

-- Play tunnels are always a fun way to build strength, motor planning and endurance!
+- Navigating obstacles like play tunnels are always a fun way to build strength, motor planning and endurance!

 - Find activities that interest, engage and motivate!
 Whether it is swimming, horseback riding, biking, dance…active play should be a daily part of all of our children’s lives!